Scotland Road Trip Itinerary (10 Days)

 Now that we were on the actual Isle of Skye, we checked into our hotel and drove into Portree town to explore, and took photos at the scenic “colorful houses overlook”.

-Pro tip: If you’re visiting in high season, making dinner reservations in advance is a must!
+Pro tip: During high season, making dinner reservations in advance is a must!
 The town is small and it gets packed!

 LODGING: Feochan Rooms Portree– Basic room but comfortable with nice amenities and a peaceful location.